 Not only do they have tv favorites, movies, and the BEST documentaries, their Netflix originals are pretty great!

-I spend $17.99 a month and have access to all the goods.
+I spend $19.99 a month and have access to all the goods.
 I can stream it on up to 4 devices at this price, making everyone in my house happy!
-But, there are cheaper plans fitting everyone’s budget (you can check them out here).
+But there are cheaper plans fitting everyone’s budget (you can check them out here).

 Like everyone on the planet, I grew up with Disney movies.
 So, when Disney launched their streaming service…I had to have it!

-They have all the Disney movies, old and new that the whole family will love.
-Plus, all the Pixar, Marvel, Star Wars, and National Geographic your little heart desires!
-All this for just $7.99 a month…not bad, right?
+They have all the Disney movies, old and new, that the whole family will love.
+Plus, all the Pixar, Marvel, Star Wars, and National Geographic your little heart desires for $7.99!